dbacchet/glengine/README.md

 - [] support PBR materials (using gltf as reference)
 - [] object selection (ID buffer)
 - [] consistent color spaces (sRGB for both meshes and textures)
+- [] better object/mesh/material update semantics.
+Now it's tricky with shared and copied components (ex. in the renderable material and mesh are pointers to values created externally, but `bind` is a local object, and since the renderable is _copied_ it cannot be updated in the original Renderable instance created when constructing the Object, but has to be modified in the object itself)